citelao/sensible/_coffee_shop/5-hackme.md

 This comes from a deeper philosophical issue, the problem of induction<!-- Unfalsifiability of Security Claims; science of security. -->.
 </aside>

-Consider your friend (we all have one) who never buckles up when they drive.
+Consider your friend who never buckles up when they drive (we all have one).
 "It's not safe!" you say.

 "Ah," they reply, with an infuriating grin, "but I've never had a problem."